SurafelTesfaye/SurafelTesfaye/README.md

     My name is SURAFEL TESFAYE ANSHEBO

-- 🔭 I’m currently working at Coca Cola Beverages Africa.
-Interested in robotics and computer vision.
+- 🔭 I’m interested in robotics and computer vision.
 - 🌱 I’m currently learning on ML, DL and programming (CPP  and Python)
 - 👯 I’m looking to collaborate on any robotics project's
 - 📫 How to reach me: ...
 [DM on Twitter](https://twitter.com/STACH_21) or [Linkedin](https://www.linkedin.com/in/surafeltesfaye21/)